The weather in Portugal in September

 What is the weather like in Portugal in September?

 If you're considering a trip to Portugal in September, you're in luck.
-This month marks the transition from summer to autumn, offering comfortable temperatures and pleasant weather conditions.
+This month marks the transition from summer to fall, offering comfortable temperatures and pleasant weather conditions.
 Compared to the peak summer months, September brings slightly cooler temperatures, with warm and sunny days and mild evenings.

 One of the other advantages of visiting Portugal in September is the decrease in rainfall.
 While there may be occasional showers, most days are characterized by sunshine and enjoyable weather.
 This means your trip can go on without worrying too much about the weather interfering with your plans.